 “Another one of these Italian tunics, which I gave to Delilah before I came here.”

 “Ray.
 Don’t you remember?
-When she was fifteen.
+When she was seventeen.
 She later changed her name to Ray.
 Anyway, you know how to make a woman squirt?”

 “Well, you can make a woman excited, right?
 Get your fingers dripping wet and write on this tunic, and the fumes from the chemical reaction will get you high.
 We can try it.
 All we need is to find a woman to wear it and make her horny.”

 Belinda brought Malmquist his ale.
 Cornelius’ parrot was perched on her shoulder.

 “Parrot,” chirped the bird.